Bill Burr On ‘The King Of Staten Island’ And ‘The Mandalorian’

 And through becoming friends with Mike Binder, Mike Binder was friends with Jon Favreau.
 So me and Mike, we both smoke cigars, so we used to hang and we would smoke cigars together.
 And after we shot, we developed a friendship.
 So we’re still hanging out.
 And through Mike, I got to meet Jon Favreau.
 And then Mike had his birthday party, and I went there, and Jon was there.
 And I was there with my wife, and he said, “Hey man, I’m doing this Star Wars thing.
 There’s a part in it that we’re writing for you.
 Would you want to do it?”

-And I said to him, I said, “John, I’ve got to admit, I’ve been making fun of Star Wars forever.”
+And I said to him, I said, “Jon, I’ve got to admit, I’ve been making fun of Star Wars forever.”
 And he goes, “I know.
 I listen to your podcast.”
 He goes, “I think your fans will get a kick out of it if you were in it.”
 So I was like, “Really?”
 And my wife was standing there and she’s kicking my leg going, “Do it!”
 So I was like, alright, I’ll do it.
 I’m so glad I said yes.
 I’m so glad I said yes because, I mean, I didn’t know he was going to shoot the thing like a spaghetti western.
 Had I known he was doing what he was doing when I went to that party, I would have been mumbling to myself in the car ride over, trying to figure out how I could, without being obvious, bring up, “Hey man, if there’s anything I can do in that.”
 So that’s how it came together.

 Is it great you’ve been making fun of Star Wars for this long, and now you are literally a very popular character in canon.